History

 First Lutheran was a two-point parish with St. John’s of Saxeville for many years.
 After a period of being a single parish, we have now joined Grace Lutheran in Berlin as a two-point parish.

-August 10, 2025 we will be hold a celebration for our 150th anniversary.
+August 10, 2025 we celebrated our 150th anniversary!